dbushell/dbushell-grunt-mustatic/README.md

 Type: `String` default: `"templates"`

-This is the source directory of your mustache templates and JSON data.
+This is the source directory of your mustache templates and JSON data:

-The directory should be structured like so:

 ```
 templates/